 According to Google, Android M is its most polished version till date and includes hundreds of improvements to offer better user experience.

 “Android M is the most powerful Android release yet, with hundreds of improvements made to the platform.
-Among the highlights, we’ve improved battery life and streamlined permissions for apps to make it easier for you to decide what information the apps on your phone can use,” wrote Google’s Sundar Pichai in a
+Among the highlights, we’ve improved battery life and streamlined permissions for apps to make it easier for you to decide what information the apps on your phone can use,” wrote Google’s Sundar Pichai in a blog post.

 Here is a quick look at the highlights of Android M

 Android Permissions: As rumoured, Google is allowing the Android users to control what Android apps can access on their devices.
 Also, instead of giving permissions at the time of installation, the users will offer the specific permissions when they are needed in the apps.